Basic Self-Demo

 1. Stop the Server (Red Stop button, or Shift-F5 -- see Appendix)

-2. Apply Customizations
+2. Add Customizations

-The apply_customizations
+The add_customizations

-command, and using your IDE to declare security in logic/declare_logic.sh
+process above has simulated using your IDE to declare security in logic/declare_logic.sh

 .